riccardoRubei/LLM-Prompt-Energy-Replication-Package/README.md

 - As a general suggestion, we recommend to create a clean virtual enviroment.

 ## Execution of The Analysis
-The execution is extremely simple, just open a terminal and use python plus some arguments.
+The execution is extremely simple, just go inside the analysis folder, open a terminal and use python plus some arguments.
 For all the analysis we included a default configuration, in case of no arguments.

 **Code Carbon Analysis**: